KshitijSangar217/My_Personal_Projects/README.md

 # My_Personal_Projects
-This Repository will contain all of my personal projects
+This Repository contains all of my personal projects